RobDWaller/robdwaller.github.io/_posts/2017-09-12-ai-machine-learning-brief-history-automation.md

 In 1712 Thomas Newcomen developed the first commercial steam engine; by the end of the century inventors had begun to experiment with internal combustion engines; In 1821 Michael Faraday unveiled the first electromagnetic rotary motor; Fast forward a century and in 1943 Tommy Flowers had built the first digital, programmable computer; In 1969 the first message was sent across ARPANET; and by 1993 thanks to the work of Tim Berners Lee we had HTML and the birth of the Internet as we know it today.

 Across a period of roughly 300 years automation flourished, driven by invention.
 Of course the people referenced here are merely a selection of those involved in the great automation revolution.
-Also many of the inventions highlighted were not truly original discoveries, the steam engine for example may date back as far as the 1st century AD, and humans have played with computing tools as far back as the second century BC.
+Also many of the inventions highlighted were not truly original discoveries, the steam engine for example may date back as far as the 1st century AD, and humans have played with computation tools as far back as the second century BC.
 However during the 1700s there was a confluence of invention that was put to commercial and industrial use in a way not previously experienced.

 There are though two people not already mentioned but of great importance to the story of automation.
 They weren't inventors as such, or maybe not true engineers or scientists like the others mentioned, they were though two of the great entrepreneurs and industrialists who helped drive automation forward.
 They are [Richard Arkwright](https://en.wikipedia.org/wiki/Richard_Arkwright) the father of the factory system and [Henry Ford](https://en.wikipedia.org/wiki/Henry_Ford) the father of the assembly line.